Royal-Navy/design-system/packages/docs-site/src/library/pages/styles/container.md

 </div>`} language="html"
 />

-And a large container that has a padding of `1.25rem`:
+A large container that has a padding of `1.25rem`:

 <CodeHighlighter
 source={`<div class="rn-container--small">